rusticstuff/simdutf8/README.md

 [bench directory](https://github.com/rusticstuff/simdutf8/tree/main/bench).

 The name schema is id-charset/size. _0-empty_ is the empty byte slice, _x-error/66536_ is a 64KiB slice where the very first character is invalid UTF-8.
-All benchmarks were run on a Laptop with an Intel Core i7-10750H CPU (Comet Lake) on Windows with Rust 1.51.0.
+All benchmarks were run on a laptop with an Intel Core i7-10750H CPU (Comet Lake) on Windows with Rust 1.51.0.

 ### simdutf8 basic vs std library UTF-8 validation